Battlecode93/Wordpress-Website-on-AWS-Project/README.md

 - **Amazon EFS:** Distributed NFS share for sharing a single WordPress installation across multiple application servers.
 - **AWS Auto Scaling and Application Load Balancer:** Ensures a dynamic and scalable infrastructure based on resource utilization and user traffic.

 This project results in a highly-available, distributed, and fault-tolerant web application.
 The demonstrated pattern can be reused for various web application technologies wherever state can be externalized to a filesystem, cache, or database.
-Feel free to use and modify this template for your own projects.